- Essay #2 Draft is due by 11:00 pm tonight (on Canvas)

 Essay #2 Draft

-If you’ve had me before, you’ll know this is the time when I unleash a barrage of insults condemning those out there conspiring against me (and, by extension, us).
-Use your imaginations–this is science fiction class after all.
-One thing I would definitely go into detail about is our ever increasing dependence on technologies.
+If you take me in a face-to-face class, we’d definitely go into detail about our ever-increasing dependence on technologies.
 This isn’t something that happened in the last 30 years; it’s been going on for millennia.
 However, things have changed quite rapidly in the last few decades.
 Our dependence on these technologies plays out in science fiction narratives, which ask (or, more accurately, imply) where is the human’s or humanity’s place in the hi-tech world?

 Humanness and Humanity